10 Cheapest Ways To Build A House On a Budget

-Avid house-hunting fans love to poke fun at the extensive “must-have” lists often presented in our favorite home television shows.
-But if you’ve undertaken the search for your dream home yourself, you know how challenging it can be to find a house that you love within your budget.
+Avid house hunters know this well.
+They love to poke fun at the extensive “must-have” lists often presented in our favorite home television shows.
+If you’ve undertaken the search for your dream home yourself, you know how challenging it can be to find a house that you love within your budget.

-In fact, this dilemma is one that many potential home buyers face.
-So, if you find yourself constantly frustrated with the slim pickings of homes on the market or you’re struggling to remain within your price range, then it could be time to quite literally go back to the drawing board and consider building your perfect home from scratch.
+Many potential home buyers face this dilemma.
+They’re frustrated with the slim pickings of homes on the market or struggle to remain within their price range.
+If this describes you, then it could be time to literally go to the drawing board and consider building your perfect home from scratch.

-If your area of concern isn’t necessarily about your budget, but rather finding what you want in a home at all, then working with a contractor to construct your perfect house could be the solution you’re looking for.
+Working with a contractor to construct your dream house could be the perfect solution you’re looking for.
 Even though working with a contractor costs extra money, having their expertise and certifications on your side could help you avoid mistakes or miscalculations that could cost you more than you planned.
 Plus, you’ll be surprised what you can accomplish with a blank slate, some expert advice and your one-of-a-kind vision.

 Make A Plan

-In many aspects of life, preparedness is the key to success – and this most certainly applies to building a house.
-You’ll want to make sure you have a defined budget, the right people and well thought out resources in order to make this process as seamless as possible.
+In many aspects of life, preparation is the key to success – and this most certainly applies to building a house.
+You’ll want to make sure you have a defined budget, the right people and well-thought-out resources to make this process as seamless as possible.

-With any project you should always make sure you have a strong foundation – and especially in the case of building a home.
-So, if you’re planning to use your current lot or look for a new piece of real estate, make sure you understand the costs associated with any necessary excavation or reshaping of your land.
+With any project you should always make sure you have a strong foundation, especially when building a home.
+If you plan to use your current lot or look for a new piece of real estate, make sure you understand the costs associated with any necessary excavation or reshaping of your land.

-If you’re interested in starting construction elsewhere, you should make sure to do ample research about the location and that area’s zoning codes.
-And since zoning policies oftentimes vary from city to city, you’ll want to do your research beforehand so you can understand exactly how imaginative you can get with your build.
-Some areas might not allow for a pool, garden sheds or other unique features.
+If you’re interested in starting construction elsewhere, investigate the location and that area’s zoning codes.
+Since zoning policies vary from city to city, do your research beforehand so you know exactly how imaginative you can get with your build.
+Some areas might not allow pools, garden sheds or other unique features.
 Other zoning codes have certain rules regarding additions or deck and fence sizing.

-Simply understanding the features you’d like to see in your home and ensuring that they’re all attainable for your particular lot is a great first step toward your dream home.
+Simply understanding the features you’d like to see in your home and ensuring they’re all attainable for your lot is a great first step toward your dream home.

 Know Your Numbers

-Although you probably already have some kind of budget in mind leftover from your house hunting experiences, the construction process can come with a range of different costs that you may not have even considered.
-In order to establish a reasonable budget that works for you, let’s first break down some of the costs you could be looking at.
+Although you probably have some kind of budget in mind leftover from your house-hunting experiences, construction can come with costs you may not have even considered.
+To establish a reasonable budget that works for you, let’s first break down some of the costs you could be looking at.

 - Land: As we mentioned earlier, foundation is key.
 Do you know if your lot is construction-ready?
 Or will you have to hire a landscaper to reshape or level out your lot?
 Will your yard require any excavation or erosion control?
 Ask yourself these important questions before possibly obtaining a land loan and moving forward with any plans.
 Rocket Mortgage® doesn’t offer land loans.

-- Architects: Regardless of how specific your vision is, take some time to consider enlisting the help of an architect.
-These experienced designers will make drawing up the floor plan that much easier, while also being available for advice regarding any unique features you have in mind.
+- Architects: Regardless of how specific your vision is, consider hiring an architect.
+These experienced designers will make drawing up the floor plan that much easier, while also offering advice regarding any unique features you have in mind.
 Just make sure to properly articulate your vision and find an architect you can coordinate well with in the future.

-Once you feel that you have a grasp on the costs associated with home building, start putting together your budget.
+Once you feel that you have a grasp on the costs associated with home building, start putting your budget together.
 Your budget should realistically reflect the costs of land, labor and materials within your area.

-If you’re starting to grow worried about these costs stacking up, look into applying for a construction loan.
-Though these aren’t currently offered by Rocket Mortgage, many kinds of construction loans, each suited for different projects, so you shouldn’t be hard-pressed to find one that can meet your needs and get your build running.
+If you’re worrying about these costs stacking up, look into applying for a construction loan.
+Though these aren’t currently offered by Rocket Mortgage, many kinds of construction loans are available, each suited for different projects, so you shouldn’t be hard-pressed to find one that can meet your needs and get your build moving.

 For those of you who already have experience with construction projects or have a network of experts among your friends and family, then you’ve probably already considered building your home on your own.

-As long as you truly have the right resources – skilled laborers, reliable and safe-to-operate tools, and the right knowledge about your construction ambitions – then DIYing your build can save you quite a bit of cash in the long run.
-The more you choose to do yourself, the more money you can put back in your pocket.
+If you truly have the right resources – skilled laborers, reliable and safe-to-operate tools, the right knowledge about your construction ambitions and other basics – then DIYing your build can save you quite a bit of cash in the long run.
+The more you choose to do yourself, the more money you can save.

-However, you may still want to consider recruiting the help of an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first-ever build.
+However, you may still want to consider recruiting an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first build.

-But if you’re feeling confident in your skills, the internet should be able to provide you with plenty of resources.
-Don’t be afraid to download floorplans from online for inspiration or hit up Pinterest for some trendy home project ideas.
+That said, if you’re feeling confident in your skills, the internet should be able to provide you with plenty of resources and tips.
+Don’t be afraid to download floor plans online for inspiration or hit up Pinterest for some trendy home project ideas.

 3. Build A Simple Box